PRIS-CV/BSNet/README.md

 ```

 ## References
-Our testbed builds upon several existing publicly available code.
-Specifically, we have modified and integrated the following code into this project:
+Our code is based on Chen's contribution.
+Specifically, we have modified and integrated the following publicly available code into this project:

 * Framework, Backbone, Dataset, Method: Relational Network
   https://github.com/wyharveychen/CloserLookFewShot